davidmdm/beggar/readme.md

    `string` (must be HTTP verb)
 - uri
    `string` or `URL`
-- followRedirects
-   `boolean` will follow all redirects if true
 - headers
    `object` object containing headers
-- auth
-  `object` object containg username and password used for Basic Authentication
-  - user
-    `string`
-  - pass
-    `string`
 - body
   if `Buffer` | `string` | `Readable` body will be written to request as is.
 Other types will be sent as JSON with the Content-Type header set to `application/json`.
 - form